 Further details about setting up a turbine model, to capture UA effects, can be found in the example description PDF and through the Turbines & OrcaWave new features webinar, delivered in line with the release of OrcaFlex version 11.3.

 The K03 example implements the latest version of NREL’s Reference Open Source Controller (ROSCO, v2.6.0), available at the time of writing.
 Included amongst the K03 example files is the 64-bit version of the ROSCO DLL (libdiscon.dll), downloaded from the ROSCO GitHub repository.
-Also included is a copy of our standard Python controller wrapper (BladedControllerWrapper.py), sourced from our set of wind turbine controller examples.
+Also included is a copy of our controller wrapper, which is available from https://github.com/Orcina-Ltd/turbine-controllers.

 ROSCO is configured to call a parameter input file (DISCON-UMaineSemi.IN), listing the required controller parameters, along with a rotor performance file (Cp_Ct_Cq.IEA15MW.txt); both of which have been downloaded from the IEA-15-240-RWT GitHub repository.

 Our K02 10MW fixed-bottom OWT example model of the IEA 10MW RWT has also been updated to run with ROSCO 2.6.0, with the necessary parameter input and rotor performance files coming from the corresponding IEA-10.0-198-RWT GitHub repository.

 Lastly, to support the K03 example development, we have carried out a validation study which compares the aeroelastic response of the 15MW turbine, calculated by OrcaFlex, against that predicted by OpenFAST running BeamDyn.